JTacoCSharpie/UpgradePlus/README.md

 # UpgradePlus
 UpgradePlus is an upgrade mod based on [Oempa's Equipment Upgrader mod](https://github.com/Levi2229/UpgradeEquipment)

-The Blacksmith is a TownNPC available after beating Eater of Worlds, Eye of Cthulhu, or Brain of Cthulhu, trade in tokens for Weapon, Armor, Accessory, or Wing upgrades.
+The Blacksmith is a TownNPC available after beating Eoc, EoW, or BoC.
+Trade in tokens for Weapon, Armor, Accessory, or Wing upgrades.
 Beat bosses or strong mobs to get tokens, higher boss hp = more tokens.

 ## New Features
 * Upgrade your armor, wings, and accessories